The Master of Arts in linguistics emphasizes theory and research. It prepares students for academic and non-academic careers.

-The phonology curriculum emphasizes current theoretical perspectives, including optimality theory, and the collection, description, and interpretation of novel phonological and phonetic data.
+The phonology curriculum emphasizes current theoretical perspectives, including Optimality Theory, and the collection, description, and interpretation of novel phonological and phonetic data.
 Courses feature extensive work in data analysis and problem-solving, focusing on the construction and evaluation of phonological theories, particularly in light of new empirical data.

 The syntax curriculum includes the dual emphases of empirical and theoretical perspectives.
 It offers a variety of foundational courses that build analytic and argumentation skills, as well as specialized coursework on current issues in syntactic theory.
 The courses consist of intensive work in problem-solving.
 They combine the discovery and description of new linguistic data with the exploration of the implications of such facts in testing and constructing syntactic theories.